MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/groups-services-interactions.md

 # Groups services interactions

-Microsoft 365 Groups provides a common fabric for a number of services and workloads within the Microsoft 365 platform to deliver a connected experience for end-users.
+Microsoft 365 Groups provides a common fabric for several services and workloads within the Microsoft 365 platform to deliver a connected experience for end users.
 At its core, a Microsoft 365 group exists to provide:

 - A way to manage the membership (Azure AD)
 - A place for messaging and conversations to take place (Exchange mailbox, Microsoft Teams, Yammer)